simoneperazzoli/aceleradev-datascience_CodeNation/weekly_challenges/week_7/README.md

 The goal of this challenge is to acquire knowledge and practice in feature engineering.
 With the appropriate mastery of basic techniques, such as _one-hot encoding_, _normalization_, and _standardization_, the analyst will be well prepared for the data preprocessing step, improving data quality for ML algorithms application.

-We will use the _data set_ [Countries of the world](https://www.kaggle.com/fernandol/countries-of-the-world) composed by 20 features, such as population, from 227 countries.
+We will use the _data set_ [Countries of the world](https://www.kaggle.com/fernandol/countries-of-the-world) composed by 20 features from 227 countries.

 ## Topics